top of page

 Becoming a Mother after Pregnancy Loss

-October is pregnancy and infant loss month.
-Usually this month is one of sadness and reflection for the two pregnancies that I have lost, but this year is a little different.
-I have mixed feelings about this month this year.
-Last year I was still rather secretive about my pregnancy and still subconsciously wondering if I would be able to carry my pregnancy to term since I had 2 miscarriages and have endometriosis and fibroids.
+October is Pregnancy and Infant Loss Awareness Month.
+Usually, this month brings sadness and reflection for the two pregnancies I have lost, but this year feels a little different.
+I have mixed feelings about this month.
+Last year, I was still rather secretive about my pregnancy and subconsciously wondered if I would be able to carry it to term since I had two miscarriages and suffer from endometriosis and fibroids.

-This month is bitter sweet because although I still think of the two pregnancies that I lost, I could not imagine raising 3 children on my own without my husband.
-Every day I am faced with new struggles while raising my daughter.
+This month is bittersweet because, although I still think of the two pregnancies I lost, I cannot imagine raising three children on my own without my husband.
+Every day, I face new struggles while raising my daughter.

-Loosing a pregnancy at any stage is hard.
-The pregnancy that I lost a few years back was the hardest on me although it was unplanned.
-I had not yet told my husband that I was pregnant when I miscarried which made me feel alone in the process.
-I told him when it happened, however since he did not know about the pregnancy to begin with, it felt like I was alone in the grieving process.
-Both times that I miscarried there was someone close to me who was also pregnant.
-No one ever knew about my losses until after the loss of my second pregnancy.
-Everyone would always ask us why we didn’t have children.
-They would make comments about me getting pregnant or that we need to hurry up, meanwhile we were having our own struggles that they knew nothing about.
-At some point I began to open up to people which made them feel uncomfortable, however it got them to stop making all of the comments that were extremely hurtful to me.
+Losing a pregnancy at any stage is hard.
+The pregnancy I lost a few years back was the hardest on me, although it was unplanned.
+I had not yet told my husband that I was pregnant when I miscarried, which made me feel alone in the process.
+I told him when it happened, but since he did not know about the pregnancy to begin with, it felt like I was alone in the grieving process.
+Both times that I miscarried, there was someone close to me who was also pregnant.
+No one knew about my losses until after the loss of my second pregnancy.
+People would always ask us why we didn’t have children.
+They would make comments about me getting pregnant or that we needed to hurry up, meanwhile, we were having our struggles that they knew nothing about.
+Eventually, I began to open up to people, which made them feel uncomfortable, but it got them to stop making all of the comments that were extremely hurtful to me.

-Having 2 previous miscarriages caused to be unable to enjoy the pregnancy of my daughter.
-I feel like I was mentally preparing to lose the pregnancy at any moment thus not growing as attached to the baby as most pregnant moms are.
-When I was 17 weeks pregnant I was rushed to the hospital in excruciating pain, and was told that I would have to have emergency surgery on my Fallopian Tube due to an abnormality called a torsion.
-I ended up not getting the surgery done, however I had several isolated events where I had to go to the emergency room due to excruciating pain.
-Each visit caused me to be more and more anxious thinking that the pain was caused by me loosing the pregnancy.
+Having two previous miscarriages caused me to be unable to enjoy the pregnancy of my daughter.
+I felt like I was mentally preparing to lose the pregnancy at any moment, thus not growing as attached to the baby as most pregnant moms are.
+When I was 17 weeks pregnant, I was rushed to the hospital in excruciating pain and was told that I would have to have emergency surgery on my Fallopian Tube due to an abnormality called a torsion.
+I ended up not getting the surgery done, but I had several isolated events where I had to go to the emergency room due to excruciating pain.
+Each visit caused me to be more and more anxious, thinking that the pain was caused by me losing the pregnancy.

 After my husband died, I was informed that the baby was growing smaller than expected and that I would have to come in twice a week for fetal monitoring.
-Each week the baby failed her non-stress test causing me to have to get frequent ultrasounds with the possibility of having a preterm delivery if anything was abnormal on the ultrasound.
-As a labor and delivery nurse, I knew more information about my situation than most pregnant women which caused me even more anxiety.
+Each week, the baby failed her non-stress test, causing me to have frequent ultrasounds with the possibility of having a preterm delivery if anything was abnormal on the ultrasound.
+As a labor and delivery nurse, I knew more about my situation than most pregnant women, which caused me even more anxiety.

-Today I will be attending a vigil for women and men who have experienced pregnancy loss.
-And although I have lost two pregnancies in the past, I find comfort in knowing that my two angel babies are with their father.
-This October is very different than those that I have had in the past because I now have a live baby.
-I thank the Lord for my daughter and I am glad that I have a piece of my husband here on earth with me.
-But this month will always hold a special place in my heart, as I think about the two pregnancies that my husband and I lost.
+Today, I will be attending a vigil for women and men who have experienced pregnancy loss.
+Although I have lost two pregnancies in the past, I find comfort in knowing that my two angel babies are with their father.
+This October is very different from those I have had in the past because I now have a living baby.
+I thank the Lord for my daughter and am glad that I have a piece of my husband here on earth with me.
+But this month will always hold a special place in my heart as I think about the two pregnancies my husband and I lost.

 bottom of page